 Check iOS 16 supported devices.
 It won’t be possible to install the new iOS 16 operating system on iPhone SE (2016), iPhone 6S and 6S Plus, iPhone 7S and 7S Plus.
 This means iOS 16 is only available for iPhone 8 and later.

-Tip: Install AnyTrans for iOS on your Mac for creating quick iPhone backups.
+Tip: Install AnyTrans for iOS on your Mac to create quick iPhone backups.
 It’s a great tool with end-to-end encryption that lets you copy all your iPhone data (or only the essential files) and save it as a backup on Mac, external drive, or cloud.
 If you want to downgrade, you can simply restore your backup with one click using AnyTrans.

 Learn how to downgrade to iOS 15.
 There should always be an option to roll back to your previous operating system.
 If you notice iOS 16 has serious performance issues you can’t put up with, you can downgrade to iOS 15.5.
 We provide instructions on how to downgrade below.

 All things considered, are you ready to give iOS 16 a go?
-If yes, read on to find out how to get iOS 16.
-In case you’re not enrolled in the Apple Developer Program yet, that’s the first step you should take.
-It’s easiest to do with the Apple Developer app:
+If yes, read on to find out how to get iOS 16:

 If you don’t like the iOS 16 beta or your iPhone doesn’t support it, that’s not the reason to forget about new productivity features.
 Remember, you can always install Setapp for iOS and get your hands on dozens of different apps that give your iPhone superpowers.
 There’s Canary Mail, an app that has Undo Send and pretty much all the features brought to Mail with iOS 16; a beautifully designed VPN app ClearVPN, an advanced notes app NotePlan, and many more.